zexianchoo/slowedwithreverb/README.md

     - This includes setting up GIPHY api, as well as spotify API
   - client_secrets.json
     - This includes setting up Google Youtube Data API
+  - ffmpeg on PATH or in local directory with some edits to code